vitathemes/notation/readme.txt

 * Right-to-left (RTL) languages support
 * SEO optimized
 * GNU GPL version 2.0 licensed
-* Support 3 levels sub-menus
 * …and much more

 == Installation ==

 1. Simply install as a normal WordPress theme and activate.
+2. Install recommended plugins
-2. In your admin panel, navigate to `Appearance > Customize`.
+3. In your admin panel, navigate to `Appearance > Customize`.
-3. Put the finishing touches on your website by adding a logo, typography settings, custom colors and etc.
+4. Put the finishing touches on your website by adding a logo, typography settings, custom colors and etc.

-== Frequently Asked Questions ==

-= Does this theme support any plugins? =

-Notation includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==